 With this in mind, project management software is key.

 However, not all project management software will solve all problems.
 Using the wrong software can even create issues.
 The right software can make your life easier and your business more effective.
-It must be built with the construction industry’s needs in mind.
+But, it must be built with the construction industry’s needs in mind.

 Effective Project Management Software Requires a Map